thornjad/aero/README.md

 # Aero Emacs

-Here lives my own Emacs configuration, blending all the best shit I can find, making a conscious effort for speed, robustness and above all, skilfullness.
+Here lives my own Emacs configuration, blending all the best shit I can find, making a conscious effort for speed, robustness and above all, skillfulness.
 There are many like it, but this one is mine.

 <br>